Tosvng/COMP3380_PROJECT_GUI/README.md

 1. click on file in the menu tab
 2. then project structure
 3. in the dialogue box, under project settings click modules
-4. at the to where there is sources, path and dependencies make sure dependencies is selected.
+4. at the top (where you see sources, path and dependencies) make sure dependencies is selected.
 5. then click on the plus sign
 6. the db2jcc4.jar should be in the lib folder in the project folder, click on it
 7. click apply and then okay.